-The thyroid scan procedure can be performed on an outpatient basis or on hospitalized patients as well.
+The thyroid scan procedure can be performed on an outpatient basis or hospitalized patients as well.

-Before the thyroid scan, blood tests are usually done to check the amount of the secreted thyroid hormones (TSH, T3, and T4) in your blood.
+Before the thyroid scan, blood tests are usually done to check the amount of secreted thyroid hormones (TSH, T3, and T4) in your blood.

-If you are having a thyroid scan only the doctor will give you radio-tracer by intravenous injection 30 minutes prior to the test.
+If you are having a thyroid scan only the doctor will give you a radio-tracer by intravenous injection 30 minutes prior to the test.
 The radioactive tracer used in the test is either iodine or technetium.

 When the examination is completed, you may be asked to wait while the radiologist checks if additional images are needed.
-Sometimes, additional images are needed to for clarification or better visualization of certain areas or structures.
+Sometimes, additional images are needed for clarification or better visualization of certain areas or structures.

 If you had an intravenous line inserted for radiotracer injection, it will be removed unless you have some other procedure involving IV line scheduled the same day.